Eliza Jumel: Time in Paris

-In 1815, Eliza and Stephen traveled to Paris, where they were linked to Bonapartist sympathizers.
-Eliza owned several relics from Josephine Bonaparte's extended family and claimed a close relationship with Bonaparte.
-It is now believed, however, that Stephen and Eliza had only a distant acquaintance with the Bonapartes, and that they bought most of the Napoleonic items at auction in Paris.
+In 1815, Jumel and Stephen traveled to Paris, where they were linked to Bonapartist sympathizers.
+Jumel owned several relics from Josephine Bonaparte's extended family and claimed a close relationship with Bonaparte.
+It is now believed, however, that the Jumels had only a distant acquaintance with the Bonapartes, and that they bought most of the Napoleonic items at auction in Paris.

-Eliza had taken lessons with a French tutor during her courtship with Stephen, and she and Stephen easily conversed in both French and English (though Eliza never became totally fluent).
+Jumel had taken lessons with a French tutor during her courtship with Stephen, and she and Stephen easily conversed in both French and English (though Jumel never became totally fluent).
 Despite later accounts of an acrimonious marriage, their personal letters show them to have been an affectionate couple throughout their union, although letters on both sides were occasionally marked by fears of abandonment.

-Either illness or controversial political opinions led to Eliza leaving France in 1816.
+Either illness or controversial political opinions led to Jumel leaving France in 1816.
 She returned to her home in New York, while Stephen Jumel remained in France.
 Stephen saw his fortunes decline during a series of economic depressions, leading to the collapse of his merchant trade in Paris.
-Eliza, however, managed their American estate and holdings with a good business acumen, and proved an astute investor.
+Jumel, however, managed their American estate and holdings with a good business acumen, and proved an astute investor.
 She made herself unpopular as a businesswoman in New York, however.
-Several of Stephen's business acquaintances had been dishonest with his finances during the Jumel's absence, and it became Eliza's task to both make accusations and recoup money lost so that through her initiative, the couples' finances were saved from ruin.
+Several of Stephen's business acquaintances had been dishonest with his finances during the couple's absence, and it became Jumel's task to both make accusations and recoup money lost so that through her initiative, the couples' finances were saved from ruin.
 The couple continued to travel between New York, Paris, and Stephen's family home in Bordeaux.
-During these travels, Eliza amassed a large and respected art collection, considered the first substantial collection of European art in North America.
+During these travels, Jumel amassed a large and respected art collection, considered the first substantial collection of European art in North America.

 Marriage to Aaron Burr

-Stephen Jumel died in 1832 of pneumonia at the age of 77.
+Stephen Jumel died in 1832 (age 67) when he accidentally fell off a hay wagon onto his pitchfork.

 Fourteen months after his death, the 58-year-old Eliza Jumel married the 76-year-old former United States Vice President Aaron Burr.
 She may have married Burr to increase her stature, while Burr may have wanted access to her fortune.
 Burr mismanaged the liquid assets remaining in the Jumel fortune, and the two separated only four months after their marriage.
-Eliza's prudence in real estate management, however, allowed her to remain financially solvent.
+Jumel's prudence in real estate management, however, allowed her to remain financially solvent.
 Their divorce was finalized on September 14, 1836, the day of Burr's death.
 The apocryphal story is that she was represented by Alexander Hamilton, Jr., the son of Alexander Hamilton, whom Burr shot and killed in a duel years earlier.
-What actually happened was that Hamilton Jr. held her assets in a paper only trade during the divorce, returning the assets to her later.
-He was not her attorney.